yelsom-null/FileShare/README.md

 This is a simple Java project that demonstrates a decentralized Peer-to-Peer file sharing system.
 Currently, the project allows peers to share a list of file names with each other.
 It serves as a proof of concept and aims to provide a base for building more advanced features.

+### Motivation

+As someone who frequently relies on file sharing applications in my daily activities, I was driven by a desire to understand the underlying mechanisms that make these tools work.
+This project allowed me to explore the fundamentals of decentralized peer-to-peer networks and develop a practical solution for file sharing.
+By creating FileShareGUI, I aimed to gain deeper insights into the technologies I use regularly and enhance my skills in Java programming, networking, and user interface design.

 ### Features

 - **Multiple Peer Support**: The application can support multiple peers.